State officials honor Balltown as first town in Iowa to fully complete 2020 census

-BALLTOWN, Iowa -- Lt.
-Gov. Adam Gregg and Iowa Secretary of State Paul Pate presented the "Key to the Future" award to Balltown this morning for reaching a 100% 2020 census response rate.
+BALLTOWN, Iowa — Lt.
+Gov. Adam Gregg and Iowa Secretary of State Paul Pate presented the “Key to the Future” award to Balltown Thursday morning for reaching a 100% response rate for the 2020 census.

-Gregg and Pate -- the chair and vice chair of the State of Iowa 2020 Census Complete Count Committee, respectively -- issued the award as part of Gov. Kim Reynolds' challenge to Iowa's 942 cities and 99 counties to boost census responses.
+Gregg and Pate — chairman and vice chairman of the State of Iowa 2020 Census Complete Count Committee, respectively — issued the award as part of Gov. Kim Reynolds’ challenge to Iowa’s 942 cities and 99 counties to boost census responses.

 “We want to congratulate Balltown for being the first community in Iowa to reach 100% and for being the second in the country,” Gregg said when presenting the award at Breitbach’s Country Dining.

-The only other community that's garnered 100% of responses is North River, North Dakota.
+The only other community that’s garnered 100% of responses thus far has been North River, N.D.

 The U.S. Census Bureau completes the census every 10 years based off its list of every housing unit in the country and collecting self-responses from residents.
 People can complete the census online, over the phone or through mailers sent by the bureau.